 Those who are genuinely interested in learning how we work to stop animal sacrifice for Eid, please read on.

 PETA India is a vegan advocacy organisation every day of the year, not just on days that are observed as Muslim holidays.
-Our motto reads, in part, that “animals are not ours to eat” and “not ours to wear”.
+Our motto reads, in part, that “animals are not ours to eat or wear”.
 By encouraging vegan living, we help to stop the slaughter of animals for those purposes.
-To clarify, vegans are vegetarians who refrain from consuming any foods derived from animals, because, for example, the beef industry exists largely because the dairy industry supplies it with animals to kill.
+To clarify, vegans are vegetarians who refrain from consuming any foods derived from animals, because, for example, the beef industry is able to exist largely because the dairy industry supplies it with animals to kill.

 Many Muslim vegetarians and vegans celebrate Eid without slaughtering animals, as shown in the video below, and we encourage everyone to do the same.

 — PETA India (@PetaIndia) August 12, 2019

 Our work doesn’t stop with persuading those who celebrate Eid to switch to giving alms of fruit or vegetables, because every person who consumes animal flesh or uses anything else that’s stolen from animals’ bodies, including milk and eggs, or wears their skin is responsible for their suffering and death.